The Culture & Architecture

 10:00 am ~ Private tour of M.S.
 Rau

 Discover the wonders of M.S.
-Rau Antiques, a world-renowned antique gallery in the heart of the French Quarter.
+Rau Antiques, a renowned antique gallery located in the heart of the French Quarter.
 Behind its Royal Street façade lies an extraordinary collection of fine art, rare antiques, and exquisite jewelry—featuring works by Monet, Tiffany & Co., and Chippendale.
-This should be a museum but it’s all for sale!
-Wander through beautifully curated rooms, step into a hidden “secret room,” and uncover southern treasures with stories as rich as the city itself.
+This place should be a museum, but everything is for sale!
+Stroll through beautifully curated rooms, explore a hidden “secret room,” and discover southern and global treasures with stories as rich as the city itself.

 MS. Rau Antiques